 Epimedium sp. nov.
 ‘Tarantula’ Cc.
 012418

 This clone has the narrowest leaves of any Epimedium in our entire collection.
 Delicate hair-like spines, run the edge of each leaf in a zig-zag pattern.
 Bears long, sprays of soft yellow flowers.
 Leaflets range in size from .25 to 5/8” across, and 3-4” in length, sporting an occasional simple leaf.
-Sold out for 2017.
+Not available in 2018.

 Epimedium wushanense "Spiny leaved forms"

 Epimedium wushanense "Spiny Leaved Forms" (Several clones/Cc. numbers)

 A beautiful Epimedium with very large, glossy, evergreen leaflets with large spines.
 Leaflets have good substance and are each up to 6" long, resembling a wildly serrated knife.
 This extreme spininess of the leaves reveals the relationship of Epimediums to the Barberry family.

 Unlike most Epimediums where the individual flowers are spaced so that you can differentiate each bloom, these have abbreviated, congested heads of flowers, reminiscent of a lilac or hydrangea panicle.
 The large flowers have white sepals and butter-yellow cup and spurs.
 Unlike the typical E. wushanense, these variants are lower, leafier, with shorter bloom panicles and spread by 4" rhizomes.
 Many exhibit a black-purple-reddish tinge to the new spring foliage.
 Plants can reach a height of 12-15" .
 Spreads slowly.
 Limited for spring, more for fall. $35

 Epimedium x ‘Black Sea’ (Cc.
 960141)